analogdevicesinc/ai8x-training/README.md

 Implement a new network model based on the constraints described earlier, see [Custom nn.Modules](#custom-nnmodules) (and `models/ai85net.py` for an example).

+***Note:*** *When re-using existing models, please note that some of the example models are designed to be used with [Neural Architecture Search (NAS)](#Neural Architecture Search (NAS)).
+These models will typically not perform well, or not fit into hardware without the NAS steps.
+These models have “nas” as part of their name.*

 ##### Model Instantiation and Initialization

 To support *evaluation* of the quantized model using PyTorch, the model must be instantiated and initialized using all parameters supplied by `train.py`, and the parameters must be passed to the individual *nn.Modules*.